Soham murders: Discoveries

 At about 12:30 p.m. on 17 August, a 48-year-old gamekeeper named Keith Pryer discovered the bodies of both girls lying side by side in a 5 feet deep irrigation ditch close to a pheasant pen near the perimeter fence of RAF Lakenheath in Suffolk, more than 10 miles east of Soham.
-Pryer had noticed what he later described as an "unusual and unpleasant smell" in the area several days earlier; when returning to the area with two friends on 17 August, he had decided to investigate the cause of this odour.
+Pryer had noticed what he later described as an "unusual and unpleasant smell" in the area several days earlier; when returning to the area with two friends on 17 August, he had decided to investigate its cause.
 Walking through an overgrown verge about 600 yards from a partially tarmacked road, Pryer and one of his companions, Adrian Lawrence, discovered the children's bodies.
-Immediately on seeing the corpses, Lawrence turned to his girlfriend, Helen Sawyer, and shouted: "Don't come any closer, Helen!
+Lawrence turned to his girlfriend, Helen Sawyer, and shouted: "Don't come any closer, Helen!
 Get back in the van!"
 Lawrence immediately reported the discoveries to police.

-Both girls had been missing for thirteen days when their bodies were found, and their corpses were in an advanced state of decomposition.
-In an apparent effort to destroy forensic evidence, the murderer or murderers had attempted to burn both bodies.
+The girls had been missing for thirteen days when their bodies were found, and their charred corpses were in an advanced state of decomposition.
 No clear footprints were discovered at the crime scene.

-Despite this, investigators rapidly deduced who the two victims most likely were, and that they had not died at the location of their discovery.
+Investigators rapidly deduced who the two victims most likely were, and that they had not died where their bodies had been discovered.
 Numerous hairs later determined to belong to Chapman were discovered on a tree branch close to the location of the girls' bodies.

 The following day, Cambridgeshire Deputy Chief Constable Keith Hodder released a press statement to the media confirming the discovery of the children's bodies, adding that both families had been informed of the developments and that although positive formal identification would take several days, investigators were as "certain as [they] possibly could be" the bodies were those of Wells and Chapman.

 Identification

-On 21 August, the bodies of both girls were identified via DNA testing.
-Nine days later, a public memorial service was held at Ely Cathedral for both girls.
-This service was attended by about 2,000 people, including the girls' classmates, teachers and the six family liaison officers who had provided 24-hour service for both families.
+On 21 August, both bodies were identified via DNA testing.
+Nine days later, a public memorial service was held at Ely Cathedral for the girls.
+About 2,000 people attended, including the girls' classmates, teachers and the six family liaison officers who had provided 24-hour support for both families.
 The Reverend Tim Alban Jones officiated at this service, saying: "Would not the best and most lasting memorial to these two lovely young girls be a change for the better in how we behave towards each other?
 Today's service is a small milestone in our shared journey of grief and sorrow ... it is our hope that we may perhaps draw a line under one phase of our grieving and begin to look forward."

 An online book of condolence attracted more than 31,000 messages of grief and sympathy and on 24 August, football clubs across Britain held a minute's silence before games.